-Neighborhood: Rockaway Park
+Location: Rockaway Park

 The outer boroughs of New York City are no longer the neglected stepsiblings of Manhattan when it comes to boutique hospitality; a fact The Rockaway Hotel & Spa epitomizes.
 Dubbed “the Irish Riviera,” due to its large Irish-American population, Rockaway Beach offers the quintessential boardwalk experience and all that comes with it: playing beach volleyball, enjoying a hot dog, or even surfing (it has the distinction of being NYC’s only legal surfing beach).
 The 53 room luxury hotel and spa itself has a beachy urban aesthetic with high-end resort amenities.
 A heated pool, rooftop bar, ocean terrace, and a full-service spa are just some of the offerings that make this an ideal company retreat to mix business and pleasure.

-Neighborhood: Hudson Valley
+Location: Hudson Valley

 Ever since COVID began, the expatriate New York Cityites population in Hudson Valley is higher than ever.
 Whether you’re a local or a visitor to the bucolic area, The Dutchess (as in Dutchess County two hours north of Manhattan) is a drop-the-mic rural offsite spot.
 First off, you know you’re in for an exclusive experience when there’s, quite literally, no sign.
 If you go to their website you are simply greeted with a whimsically-illustrated key and the tagline “A secret experience in the Hudson Valley… Contact Us.”
 It’s like a farmland speakeasy.